TheMarex/prosem/Niklaus/RandomWalk.md

 We will also use the notion of *turing machine acceptors*, which we can formalize by choosing a subset of the halting states as *accepting* states.

-As you might have noticed, this TM definition is that of a determinstic TM.
-For non-determinstic TM we simply remove the restriction that $\delta$ is a (partial) function.
+As you might have noticed, this TM definition is that of a deterministic TM.
+For non-deterministic TM we simply remove the restriction that $\delta$ is a (partial) function.
 Instead $\delta$ is a general relation, which for example implies that there can be more than one next configuration.

-This results in the property that a computation of a non-determinstic TM is not a single sequence of configurations, but rather a set of sequences.
-A determinstic TM accepts if it halts in an accepting state.
+This results in the property that a computation of a non-deterministic TM is not a single sequence of configurations, but rather a set of sequences.
+A deterministic TM accepts if it halts in an accepting state.
 To redefine this for a NTM, we say it accepts an input, if there *exists at least one* sequence of configurations that ends in an accepting state and the NTM halts.

 ## Time and space bounds

-Before we continue, it is important to estabilish the notion of *running time* and *space usage* since we will use it later to differenciate certain classes of problems.
+Before we continue, it is important to establish the notion of *running time* and *space usage* since we will use it later to differentiate certain classes of problems.

 For a *deterministic* TM it is easy enough to define running time as the number of steps (i.e. the number of configurations) it takes before it halts.
-For a *non-determinstic* TM we need to expand this to the *maximum* number of configurations that lead to an accepting state, which is equivalent to the depth of the computation tree.
+For a *non-deterministic* TM we need to expand this to the *maximum* number of configurations that lead to an accepting state, which is equivalent to the depth of the computation tree.

-Space usage in a 3 tape modell is defined as the number cells on the *working tape* that where visited by the reading head during the computation.
-As before, we use the maximum of all possible halting computations in the non-determinstic case.
+Space usage in a 3 tape model is defined as the number cells on the *working tape* that where visited by the reading head during the computation.
+As before, we use the maximum of all possible halting computations in the non-deterministic case.

 ## Decision problems and Complexity classes